If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Here are a few places where you can shop for Christmas gifts while supporting local businesses at the same time.

-The Paris Market, Capital Bee Co, and Nourish are a few personal favorites of mine.
+The Paris Market and Nourish are two personal favorites of mine.

-If you want to stay in a gorgeous historic property on Broughton Street, I highly recommend The Marshall House.
-You can’t beat how close it is to all the shops!
+If you want to stay in a hotel on Broughton Street, The Marshall House and Municipal Grand are both only steps away from the shops!

 Related Reading: These Festive Hotels in Savannah Decorate for Christmas